All you need to know – Read our Essential Camino Tips.

 Don’t leave without your pilgrim passport, also known as ‘credencial’.
 Your pilgrim passport will record your journey and become a precious progress book.
-You will have to collect stamps on your pilgrim passport along the way to receive your Compostela certificate or certificate of Welcome once you reach Santiago.
-You should collect one per day if you start outside Galicia and two per day if you are walking within Galicia (the last 100km for instance).
+You will have to collect stamps on your pilgrim passport to receive your Compostela certificate or certificate of Welcome once you reach Santiago.
+You should collect one per day if you start outside Galicia and two per day if you are walking within Galicia (the last 100km).
 Bear in mind you can use the same pilgrim passport for several years, for example, if you are doing different stages of the Camino in separate trips or seasons.
 Many pilgrims walk 1-2 weeks per year and continue where they left it the following year, for instance.

 Each of these Camino routes is divided into stages.
 You can start your Camino at any stage of the route, although we recommend choosing a central city/town or village as a starting point to have easier access by public transport.

-The knowledgeable CaminoWays.com travel specialists will be able to assist if you need advice.
+The knowledgeable CaminoWays.com travel specialists will be able to assist you if you need advice.

 3. Choose your season

 In the Summer months, you will be able to catch local festivals such as the St James festivities in Santiago, Sao Joao in Porto in June, etc… Autumn / Fall will be, in general, quieter and cooler temperatures.

 Start walking as soon as you have booked your Camino trip and build up the number of km each week, covering different terrain.

 5. Take the right gear

 Take layers to be prepared for different weather conditions, and pack comfortable trekking clothing and the right walking shoes (never take brand new shoes!).

 Don’t forget the sun cream, sun hat (or woolly hat if you are walking in cooler months) and your camera!
 Trekking poles can be easily found in stores in the biggest Camino cities, particularly on the French Way. *Read our blog dedicated to Camino packing tips.